-- 1. Always ask any questions about an assignment before leaving class.
-3rd-4th grade students will use planners to record their assignments.
-K-2nd grade teachers will communicate homework through weekly newsletters. - 2.
+- 1. Always ask any questions about an assignment before leaving class. - 2.
 Take home all needed books and materials for the homework assignment. - 3.
 Allow enough time so that assignments are not rushed. - 4.
 Find a special place to work free from noises and distractions. - 5.
 Check completed assignments for accuracy. - 6.
 Return assignments on the date required. - 7.
 If a student is absent, he/she will have one day per day of absence for making up missed work (ie. 3 days of absences = 3 days to make up).